behnammohammadkhani/trade-smart-contracts/docs/contracts/permissioning/permissionitems.md

 Contract module which provides a permissioning mechanism.

-It inherits from standar ERC1155 and extends functionality for
+It inherits from standard ERC1155 and extends functionality for

-role based acces control and makes tokens non-transferables.
+role based access control and makes tokens non-transferable.

 ## Functions: